dhardi/pokebatlle/README.md

   - Under the Source section, select the Main branch from the drop-down menu and click Save.
   - A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

-You can find the live site via the following URL - [Jiu Jitsu Vibes](https://dhardi.github.io/Project1/)
+You can find the live site via the following URL - [PokeBattle](https://dhardi.github.io/pokebatlle/)

 ## Credits